Trackball: History

 A similar trackball device at the German Bundesanstalt für Flugsicherung was constructed by a team around Rainer Mallebrein of Telefunken Konstanz as part of the development for the Telefunken computer infrastructure around the main frame TR 440, process computer TR 86 and video terminal SIG 100-86, which began in 1965.
 This trackball was called Rollkugel (German for "rolling ball").
 Somewhat later, the idea of "reversing" this device led to the introduction of the first computer ball mouse (still named Rollkugel, model RKS 100-86), which was offered as an alternative input device to light pens and trackballs for Telefunken's computer systems since 1968.

-In later trackball models the electrical contacts were replaced by a "chopper wheel" which had small slots cut into it in the same locations as the contacts.
-An LED shone light through the slots to an optical sensor, As the disk rotated the slots alternately lined up and then blocked the light from the LED, causing pulses to be produced in the sensor.
-The operation was otherwise similar.
+In later trackball models the electrical contacts were replaced by an optical chopper wheel, which had small slots cut into it in rather than electrical contacts.
+With an LED for illumination from one side and an optical sensor on the other, rotation of the wheel periodically blocks and unblocks the light, so the sensor produces electrical pulses to indicate that rotation is occurring.

 Mice used the same basic system for determining motion, but had the problem that the ball was in contact with the desk or mousepad.
 In order to provide smooth motion the balls were often covered with an anti-slip surface treatment, which was, by design, sticky.
 Rolling the mouse tended to pick up any dirt and drag it into the system where it would clog the chopper wheels, demanding cleanup.
 In contrast the trackball is in contact only with the user's hand, which tends to be cleaner.
 In the late 1990s both mice and trackballs began using direct optical tracking which follows dots on the ball, avoiding the need for anti-slip surface treatment.

 As with modern mice, most trackballs now have an auxiliary device primarily intended for scrolling.
 Some have a scroll wheel like most mice, but the most common type is a “scroll ring” which is spun around the ball.
 Kensington's SlimBlade Trackball similarly tracks the ball itself in three dimensions for scrolling.